 CANADA: The War Measures Act is invoked, and the Defence of Canada Regulations are invoked under the Act.
+This act appropriates required regulatory acts and authority from the provinces.
 Canadians of German descent and Canadian Communist Party members are detained under the Act.
 Later this will be extended to Canadians of Italian and Japanese descent.
 Up to 250 Communists, left-wingers and other perceived opponents of the war effort are detained.
 Communists are targeted ostensibly because of the Nazi-Soviet Pact.
 (Dave Hornford)

 Patrol craft (ex fishing vessels) hired for Canadian West Coast: HMCS Algie, Santa Maria, San Tomas, Marauder, West Coast, Mitchell Bay, Cape Beale and Takla.

 Schooner HMCS Venture paid off to

 become tender to RN 3rd Battle Squadron in